darky/rocket-pipes/README.md

 - 💡 Type inference.
 No worries about manual typing work.
 Types of resolved values inferred automatically.
 - ⛓️ FP libraries friendly.
 Understand Catamorphism/Foldable libraries.
 - 🖇️ Mix of Promise with FP library.
 Yes!
 Catamorphism/Foldable can be included in Promise.
-- 🚪 Pipeline exit.
+- 🚪 Pipeline exit (even nested exit).
 You can exit from any place of pipeline with result value (it's also have proper type inference 🤘)
 - 🏹 Pipeline replace.
 You can replace function on pipeline to another on the fly.
 Useful for mock testing.
 - ➰ AOP.
 Use beforeAll/afterAll hooks for your pipelines.
 - 🏓 Errors as rejected promises.
 You decide what need throw or handle.